Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: Fourier Quadrature Transforms, FSAS representations and new formulations of the FDM

 One can observe that ${X_{\text{c}2}[k]}$ defined in \eqref{fdct} and ${\tilde{X}_{\text{c}2}[k]}$ \eqref{ifqtk0} are exactly same for zero-mean signal (i.e. ${X_{\text{c}2}[0]}=0$), otherwise, they are different only for $k=0$.
 The IDCT of ${\tilde{X}_{\text{c}2}[k]}$ is original signal less DC component.

 The proposed FCQT \eqref{fqt} uses the basis sequences, $\sin\left(\frac{\pi k (2n+1)}{2N}\right)$, whose inner product is defined as

-and, therefore, the set of these basis vectors form an orthogonal set for $1\le k \le N-1$.
+and, therefore, the set of these basis vectors forms an orthogonal set for $1\le k \le N-1$.
 From \eqref{fdct} and \eqref{fqt}, one can easily observe that the FCQT of a constant signal, like the HT, is zero.